-While named after one of the rarest plants on the planet, first and foremost the Kalmiopsis is a wilderness of rivers with some of the cleanest water in the nation.
+While named after the rare and ancient plant that resides within its stark and rugged expanse, first and foremost the Kalmiopsis is a wilderness of rivers.
 Flowing through the congressionally protected Kalmiopsis Wilderness and the unprotected North and South Kalmiopsis Roadless Areas are the National Wild and Scenic Illinois, Chetco and North Fork Smith rivers,

-The clarity of these nationally outstanding rivers, and yet-to-be-protected tributary creeks, is legendary.
+The clarity of these nationally outstanding rivers, and their tributary creeks, is legendary.
 Their native salmon and steelhead runs are world-class.
-Their scenic and recreation values outstanding.
-They are the Kalmiopsis and it is them.
+Their scenic and recreation values outstanding and their watersheds are home to one of the highest concentration of rare and endemic plants in North America

 The evidence of things not seen

-Here’s just one example: In 2017, the State of Oregon named the North Fork Smith River, its tributaries and associated wetlands Outstanding Resource Waters under the Clean Water Act.
+In 2017, the State of Oregon named the National Wild and Scenic North Fork Smith, it’s tributaries and associated wetlands Outstanding Resource Waters under the Clean Water Act.
 The designation is reserved for the highest quality waters in the nation.
 Eighty-eight percent of North Fork Smith’s watershed is within the Kalmiopsis Wilderness and the adjacent South Kalmiopsis and Packsaddle Roadless Areas.
-The North Fork Smith Outstanding Resource Waters designation was a first for Oregon and for the Pacific Northwest.
+It was a first such designation for Oregon and for the Pacific Northwest.

 Many years ago before the age of the internet and Google Earth, a good friend of the Kalmiopsis would begin his pitch to editorial boards, decision makers, or anyone who would listen, by taking out a well worn map depicting the National Forests, Roadless Areas and congressionally protected Wilderness Areas of the West.